Mercury (Marvel Comics): Messiah Complex

-Mercury is one of the New X-Men led by Surge that launch a strike against the Purifiers to incapacitate them and rescue the mutant baby.
-After Hellion is critically wounded by Lady Deathstrike, Pixie panics and blindly teleports the entire team out of the Purifiers' base, spreading them out between Washington and New York.
+Mercury is one of the New X-Men led by Surge who launch a strike against the Purifiers to incapacitate them and rescue the mutant baby.
+After Hellion is critically wounded by Lady Deathstrike, Pixie panics and teleports the entire team out of the Purifiers' base, spreading them out between Washington and New York.
 It does not appear that Cessily suffered any lasting injuries as a result.
 Iceman arrives with the X-Jet to bring them back to the mansion.
 She helps to stabilize Hellion in the X-Jet on the way back to the mansion.
 Later, she goes with Dust and Rockslide to visit the graveyard, and they discover that Predator X has entered the mansion grounds.
-Mercury battles the monster with the rest of the students and is transported by Pixie, along with the other New X-Men, to the battle between the X-Teams and Sinister's forces on Muir Isle.
+Mercury battles the monster with the rest of the students and is transported by Pixie, along with the other New X-Men, to the battle between the X-Teams and Sinister's forces on Muir Island.

 Secret Invasion

-Cessily is among the several X-Men helping to fight off Skrulls during their invasion of San Francisco.
+Cessily is among the several X-Men helping to fight off the Skrull invasion of San Francisco.

 Manifest Destiny

 Mercury and X-23 are walking down Fisherman's Wharf when X-23 realizes Mercury is upset.
 Mercury misses her parents and feels like a freak because they were disgusted when her powers manifested.
 While playing with Silly Putty, she comments:

-They are then attacked by 3 members of the Hellfire Cult and Mercury takes them all out.
+They are then attacked by three members of the Hellfire Cult and Mercury takes them all out.
 X-23 points out she is more than just lifeless metal, she is a person and a hero and to put her past behind her and look at who she is now.
 She just might like what she sees.

 X-Infernus

-Mercury and Rockslide are watching a training session between Pixie and Nightcrawler when Pixie stabs Kurt with her soul dagger.
-They run in and move Pixie away from Kurt's unconscious body, Beast enters and Pixie regains her senses.
-When she removes her dagger, Magik's soulsword emerges from his chest and Magik teleports in ready to reclaim her sword.
+Mercury and Rockslide are watching a training session between Pixie and Nightcrawler when Pixie stabs Nightcrawler with her soul dagger.
+They run in and move Pixie away from Nightcrawler's unconscious body, Beast enters and Pixie regains her senses.
+When she removes her dagger, Magik's sword emerges from his chest and Magik teleports in ready to reclaim her sword.

-Mercury engages Magik in combat and manages to stab her in the shoulder; Illyana responds by blowing her up, noting that she has some immunity to magic, but is not invulnerable.
+Mercury engages Magik in combat and manages to stab her in the shoulder; Magik responds by blowing her up, noting that she has some immunity to magic, but is not invulnerable.
 After she reforms, she is placed on a team of X-Men being sent to Limbo along with Rockslide due to their resistance to magic.

 Upon entering Limbo, the team fights their way through many demons.
 Pixie senses the darkness within her suddenly growing and she teleports off to Belasco's castle by herself.

-Hearing the screams from the castle, Kurt teleports the X-Men into the throne room.
-Once there, Witchfire turns Colossus and Wolverine against Mercury and Rockslide who get taken out, leaving Kurt the last X-Man standing.
+Hearing the screams from the castle, Nightcrawler teleports the X-Men into the throne room.
+Once there, Witchfire turns Colossus and Wolverine against Mercury and Rockslide who get taken out, leaving Nightcrawler the last X-Man standing.